DIAGNijmegen/website-content/content/pages/projects/MD_drug_repurposing.md

 ### Disease-specific gene-expression knowledge graph

 After adding the gene-expression data, the following top-10 is obtained.
 Again, we see mostly generic and irrelevant drugs.
 One interesting drug in this top-10 is **dexamethasone**.
-This is an anti-inflammatory that is FDA approved as COVID-19 treatment.
+This is an anti-inflammatory that is FDA approved as a COVID-19 treatment.
 It is found that this treatment reduces ventilation and oxygen need.
 However, there is some overlap with the top-10 obtained from the generic knowledge graph.
 Therefore, we looked at the differences between predicted probabilities of all drugs for both knowledge graphs, shown in the figure below.

 |                   Drugname | Probability | Degree |
 |---------------------------:|------------:|-------:|